Skip to content

 • Providing project information according to the project template.

-• Communicating with potential applicants, reviewing the project application, and confirming the final selected student.
+• Communicating with potential applicants, reviewing the project application, and sorting student applications.

 The following open knowledge agreement projects are accepted in this program: